all-i-code/bumpr/README.md

   bumpr bump
   ```

-This command will now also take all the content below the `## CHANGELOG` line, and insert it wherever the
+This command will now also take all the content below the `## CHANGELOG` line (up to but not including an optional
-`<!-- bumpr -->` line is within your `CHANGELOG.md` file (or whatever you've configured it to be named).
+`<!-- END CHANGELOG -->` comment) and insert it wherever the `<!-- bumpr -->` line is within your `CHANGELOG.md` file
-It will give this new content a heading with the newly bumped version number, along with the date
+(or whatever you've configured it to be named).
+It will give this new content a heading with the newly bumped version
-(in ISO `yyyy-mm-dd` format, based on UTC timezone)
+number, along with the date (in ISO `yyyy-mm-dd` format, based on UTC timezone)

 So, if your project is at version `1.2.3` and you have a PR (#123) description that looks like: